 The effect of an application on the significance of an identified local heritage asset should be taken into account in determining the application.
 In weighing applications that directly or indirectly affect a local heritage asset, a balanced judgement will be required having regard to the scale of any harm or loss and the significance of the heritage asset concerned.

-- Identified Heritage Assets include:
+Identified Heritage Assets include:

 - Terrington Village standpipes

 - Telephone box

 - Finger posts

 - Village signs

 - Pillar and wall letter boxes

+- Remnants of ridge and furrow

+- Scheduled monuments Barrows

 10. Sustainable Development